If you were asked, “Where can you go to learn to run committee Meeting?”

 Get to know our members

-‘I lacked self confidence and skill in presenting and public speaking, i used any excuse to try and avoid it.
-I had my sights set on a promotion at work…
+‘I lacked self confidence and skill in presenting and public speaking, I used any excuse to try and avoid it.
+I had my sights set on a promotion at work and I wanted to improve my interview skills and confidence to go in and truely give it all my best.
+I set a challenge for…